- CIT Bank vs Ally Bank : Which is Better? - June 3, 2020

 Reducing Taxes & Premium for Large Investors

 Betterment works with customers to lower their tax bills too.
 It offers a ‘Tax-Coordinated Portfolio’ that allocates your highest taxed assets in an IRA and your lowest taxed assets in a taxable account to decrease your taxes.
 Betterment also has a tax loss harvesting feature so if you have a loss, you can take advantage of the laws to reduce your taxes.
+Get more information on how to smart invest by reading this post about what is a gold ira custodian.

 If you build your Betterment balance up to $100,000, you can select the premium service.
 You get more detailed financial advice.
-You can even ask a CFP (Certified Financial Planner) for help with outside investments and guidance on setting up college savings plans for children.
+You can even ask a CFP (certified financial planner) for help with outside investments and guidance on setting up college savings plans for children.
 Betterment puts no limits on advisor access for Premium members.

 Betterment for Business